anoushka101/Big-Data-Analytics-Pipeline/README.md

-# Flipkart E-commerce Data Analysis Pipeline
+# Flipkart E-commerce Data Analysis Pipeline in AWS

 ## Project Overview
 This project implements a comprehensive big data analytics pipeline for processing and analyzing Flipkart's e-commerce dataset containing 5.7M+ records.
 The solution integrates multiple AWS services with PySpark for scalable data processing and real-time analytics.